-The carrying values of cash, accounts receivable, accounts payable, accrued liabilities, dividends payable, income taxes payable, the majority of acquisition holdbacks, and the CSI Facility, approximate their fair values due to the short-term nature of these instruments.
+The carrying values of cash, accounts receivable, accounts payable, accrued liabilities, dividends payable, income taxes payable, and the majority of acquisition holdbacks, approximate their fair values due to the short-term nature of these instruments.
 Bank debt, the CSI Facility and debt without recourse to CSI is subject to market interest rates.